TaniCorn/TanapatOutplayTest/README.md

 - 22/11/24 (2.5 hours) - Task 1, completed basic functionality.
 Theoretically works, however after putting in some simple test numbers, it does not appear to work.
 - 22/11/24 (2 hours) Task 1, fixed issues and happy with the solution
 - 23/11/24 (1 hour) Task 2, figuring out solution and planning
+- 23/11/24 (1.5 hours) Task 2, implementing the board searching and putting placeholder functionality for the tree search
+- 23/11/24 (1.5 hours) Task 2, thinking of how to best implement the tree search, and then implementing said tree

 ## Github Standard
 I'll be completing the tasks one after the other, as such I'll be creating a branch for each task and merging it back into main when complete.